siderolabs/talos/website/content/v1.10/kubernetes-guides/upgrading-kubernetes.md

 > Note: When using custom/overridden Kubernetes component images, use flags `--*-image` to override the default image names.

+### Synchronize Declared and Deployed Configurations

+When Kubernetes is upgraded with `talosctl upgrade-k8s`, the live machine configuration on your nodes is updated with new component image versions (API server, controller manager, scheduler, kube-proxy, etc.).

+If you are storing full machine configuration files (`controlplane.yaml`, `worker.yaml`) in Git, these versions will drift out of sync.
+Re-applying those stale files later could unintentionally downgrade components.

+That is why we do not recommend storing full machine configurations.

+Version numbers for Talos, etcd, Kubernetes components, and add-ons change frequently.
+Maintaining these across upgrades requires editing many fields by hand.

+See the [Reproducible Machine Configuration]({{< relref "../talos-guides/configuration/reproducible-machine-config.md" >}}) guide for full instructions on handling machine configurations after version bumps.

 ## Manual Kubernetes Upgrade

 Kubernetes can be upgraded manually by following the steps outlined below.